Faculty and Curriculum

 Contact hours are free with all new and renewing subscribers.
 NurseTim, Inc. offers an annual subscription service to groups and individuals.
 This service gives subscribers unlimited access to all our live and archived webinars. per CE certificate

 - Attend the entire activity.

 - Pay the processing fee (free to subscribers).

 - CE for this event expires on 10-31-2020.
 The expiration date for awarding contact

 hours is 60 days after participating in the webinar.

-NurseTim, Inc. is the providing organization of nursing contact hours for this continuing education activity.
-This continuing nursing education activity was approved by the Illinois Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+NurseTim, Inc. is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.